 Nutritional Supplements.
-LifePak and LifePak Trim, the core IDN nutritional supplements, are designed to provide an optimum mix of nutrients including vitamins, minerals, antioxidants and phytonutrients (natural chemical extracts from plants).
+LifePak, the core IDN nutritional supplement, and the related LifePak products are designed to provide an optimum mix of nutrients including vitamins, minerals, antioxidants and phytonutrients (natural chemical extracts from plants).
 The introduction of LifePak in Japan in October 1995 resulted in a significant increase in revenue and currently represents approximately 20% of the Company's revenue in Japan.
-LifePak was launched in Taiwan and Hong Kong in October 1996 and January 1997, respectively.
+LifePak was launched in Taiwan, Hong Kong and South Korea in October 1996, January 1997 and August 1997, respectively.